Dóra Molnár: 2022 Hungarian Short Course Championships

 Starting off the 2022 Hungarian National Short Course Championships, in Kaposvár in November, Molnár placed fourth in the 100-metre freestyle with a time of 54.77 seconds and fifth in the 50-metre backstroke with a 28.56 on day one.
 Day two of four, she won the silver medal in the 100-metre backstroke with a time of 59.49 seconds, which was less than one-tenth of a second slower than the gold medalist.
 On the third day, she achieved a personal best time of 1:58.93 in the 200-metre freestyle, which marked her first time faster than 2:00.00 in the event and placed her fifth overall.
 The fourth and final day, she won the national title and gold medal in the 200-metre backstroke with a personal best time of 2:06.10.

+The following month, Molnár achieved six personal best times out of her individual event finals at the 2022 Hungarian Junior National Short Course Championships in Szeged, starting with the 200-metre individual medley on day one, where she won the silver medal with a 2:15.21.
+The finals session of the second day, she won a bronze medal in the 200-metre butterfly with a personal best time of 2:13.40.
+Her second personal best time of the evening was in the 50-metre freestyle, where she placed fifth in 26.00 seconds.
+Day three she placed fourth in the 50-metre butterfly with a personal best time of 27.64 seconds, which was 0.87 seconds behind gold medalist Lora Komoróczy.
+For her first personal best time in an individual event final on the fourth of four days, she achieved a 1:04.15 in the 100-metre individual medley to place fifth.
+For the 100-metre butterfly later in the session, she won the gold medal with a personal best time of 1:00.21.

+2023

+At the 2023 Hungarian National Championships in April in Kaposvár, Molnár won a pair of bronze medals in backstroke events, the first in the 100-metre backstroke on day two with a 1:01.80 and the second in the 200-metre backstroke on day four with a 2:11.31.